ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-architecture/draft-davidson-pp-architecture.md

   2. Construct a `config_update` message.
     1. The value `<server_id>` is the unique identifier for the Server.
-    2. The value of `<expiry_time>` should be a point in the future within the window of allowed key rotation lengths (TODO: ref).
+    2. The value of `<expiry_time>` should be a point in the future within the window of allowed key rotation lengths (for example, those specified in {{parametrization}}).
     3. The value `<comm_id>` is a string used to distinguish between config entries corresponding to the same config, but where the key material has changed (e.g. after a key rotation).